pingcap/docs-cn/br/br-snapshot-guide.md

 ### Restore tables in the `mysql` schema

-Starting from BR v5.1.0, when you back up snapshots, BR backs up the **system tables** in the `mysql` schema and does not restore them by default.
-Starting from BR v6.2.0, BR restores **data in some system tables** if you configure `--with-sys-table`.
+- Starting from BR v5.1.0, when you back up snapshots, BR automatically backs up the **system tables** in the `mysql` schema, but does not restore these system tables by default.
+- Starting from v6.2.0, BR lets you specify `--with-sys-table` to restore **data in some system tables**.
+- Starting from v7.6.0, BR enables `--with-sys-table` by default, which means that BR restores **data in some system tables** by default.

 **BR can restore data in the following system tables:**